100-Devs-1-Game/OmniPong/README.md

 - Run the `git lfs install` command anywhere
 - Keep using git like usual

-## For Art and Sound Contributors
+## Our new backend

-Media files (such as .png, .wav, .mp3 files, etc.) are handled in a special way.
-After adding the files to the project and committing them, when you push (aka upload) your files to GitHub, they will be stored on an special "large file" server.
-When this happens, the file server may prompt you to provide credentials.
+The file server may prompt you to provide credentials now, if you upload anything to this Repository.

 <img width="461" height="358" alt="image" src="https://github.com/user-attachments/assets/0949377f-4feb-4d35-a3ed-942a1954d103" />